 The circular economy is an opportunity for Finland

-The main goal of the circular economy is to conserve natural resources and utilise materials efficiently and sustainably.
-The circular economy is an economic model that does not rely on constantly producing new goods.
-Instead of ownership, consumption is based on services, such as sharing, hiring and recycling.
-Materials are not disposed of at the end – they are used to make new products, again and again.
+The key objective of the circular economy is to save natural resources and utilise materials efficiently and sustainably.
+The circular economy is an economic model that does not continuously produce more goods.
+Instead of owning, consumption is based on the use of services: sharing, renting and recycling.
+In the end, materials are not destroyed but used as raw materials for new products.

 The transition to a circular economy is progressing, and Finland can also create innovations for exports and offer solutions to global challenges.

 Strategic Programme for the Circular economy and plastics Roadmap

 The Government adopted a resolution on the strategic programme for the circular economy in spring 2021.
 The aim is to transform the circular economy into a new foundation for the economy by 2035.
 With the programme, the Government wants to strengthen Finland's role as a leader in the circular economy.

 The plastics Roadmap 2.0 is an extensive national programme aiming to achieve a breakthrough in the circular economy of plastics in Finland by 2030.